-- Delays in reimbursement can represent a problem, particularly in the public sector, although the situation has improved substantially since 2015 when additional legislation was passed to enforce more timely payments by the regional and local governments.
+Delays in reimbursement from the public sector can be problematic, although the situation has improved substantially since 2015 when additional legislation was passed to enforce more timely payments by the regional and local governments.

-- As a member of the European Union, Spain is a party to the new EU legislation covering broader data protection throughout the EU that came into effect on May 25, 2018.
+As a member of the European Union, Spain is a party to EU legislation covering broader data protection throughout the EU, which came into effect in May 2018.
 Additional details are available via the Trade.Gov website.

-- Spain is a price-sensitive market, and foreign goods must conform to EU and certain local standards and labeling regulations in order to import products into the market.
+Spain is a price-sensitive market, and foreign goods must conform to EU and local standards.
+U.S. exporters must pay attention to labeling regulations to export and sell products in the Spanish or EU market.
 A local agent or distributor should be able to assist with obtaining the necessary certifications and permits required for importation.

-- Spain has 17 regional governments, known as autonomous communities, that are more or less the equivalent to U.S. states.
+Spain has 17 regional governments, known as autonomous communities, each with varying degrees of autonomy and cultural identity.
+This factor can complicate the launch of a nation-wide marketing strategy as decision makers should be consulted in each region.
+Autonomous communities are similar to the U.S. states.
 The level of autonomy varies from region to region, with Catalonia and the Basque Country being the most advanced in this regard.
-While the ongoing dispute between the Spanish Central Government and the Catalonian Regional Government has not had an impact on imports from the United States, the regional government requirement that products for distribution in the region be labeled in the Catalan language implies higher costs and administrative requirements.
+The Catalan government’s requirement that products for distribution in the region be labeled in the Catalan language implies higher costs and administrative requirements for almost all firms.

-- The economic downturn precipitated by the international healthcare and economic crisis may well result in some Spanish companies, particularly in areas where public spending is an important component, becoming more reluctant to commit to purchasing in advance or taking on the expense of introducing and marketing new products or services.
-However, given that developing export sales or distribution channels takes time and that the economy is expected to start showing signs of recovery in 2021, export-ready U.S. firms are urged to continue to explore opportunities in Spain and throughout the Eurozone.
+The economic downturn precipitated by the global pandemic, the war in Ukraine and the resulting energy price increase, may result in some Spanish companies (particularly in areas where public spending is an important component) becoming more reluctant to commit to purchasing in advance or taking on the expense of introducing and marketing new products or services.
+However, the economy is starting to show signs of recovery, and export-ready U.S. firms are urged to continue to explore opportunities in Spain and throughout the Eurozone.